 Global income of a domestic entity generally is subject to Austrian taxation.

 Only certain income of legal entities which are neither seated in Austria nor have their effective place of management in Austria is subject to corporate income tax in Austria.
 Such income would be treated as connected with Austria under the applicable rules.

-According to Belgian tax law, a corporation is resident of Belgium if it has its legal seat, main establishment or place of effective management in Belgium.
+According to Belgian tax law, a corporation is resident of Belgium if it has its registered office, main establishment or place of effective management in Belgium.

-Non-resident entities can be subject to Belgian non-resident income tax if they gather income that is sourced in Belgium or income that is connected with a Belgian establishment (or a permanent establishment in case a double taxation treaty is in place).
+Non-resident entities can be subject to Belgian non-resident income tax if they realize income that is sourced in Belgium or income that is connected with a Belgian establishment (or a permanent establishment in case a double tax treaty is in place).

 A legal entity incorporated under Brazilian legislation will be treated as a domestic legal entity.

 A Brazilian national is automatically a resident while legally domiciled in Brazil or, if not domiciled in Brazil, upon his or her election to be treated as a resident for tax purposes.